Brand Launch: Creating a Brand New Professional Services Brand

-In this phase you develop your firm’s name, tagline, logo, website, as well as your marketing and identity tools.
-In most cases, it makes sense to begin with the most essential pieces and add more later.
+In this phase, you develop your firm’s name, tagline, logo, website, marketing materials and identity tools.
+It’s fine to develop the most essential pieces first, then add the rest later.
 This allows you to conserve cash and (because you are not locked into an expensive set of business collateral) gives you room to evolve your messaging as you gain more experience.

-You may also want to consider exploring online video, which can be an excellent tool to tell a new firm’s story.
+You may also want to consider exploring online video, which can be an excellent medium to tell a new firm’s story.

 This stage is usually capped off by the development of a brand rollout plan.
-This plan lays exactly how the brand will be introduced and developed, including which audiences you will target with your rollout, and in what order.
+This plan lays out exactly how the brand will be introduced and developed, including which audiences you will target with your rollout, and in what order.
 A detailed launch calendar is a great tool to use in your planning process.
 In the context of a brand launch, the rollout plan takes on a lot of significance, so be sure to allow sufficient time to do it right.

 Phase 3: Brand Rollout

 Next, you’ll need to implement the plan and introduce your brand new brand to the world.
 In our experience, most folks are excited by the initial reception of a new brand.
-If your new brand is well positioned, it will represent an innovation in the marketplace, offering prospective clients a benefit that is both unique and compelling.
+If your new brand is well positioned, it will appear fresh and innovative to the marketplace — and offer prospective clients a benefit that is both unique and compelling.
 That tends to get people excited.

 When new brands stumble at this stage, their problems can often be traced back to a failure to get the strategy right.
-They rush to market with a “me too” market positioning that fails to deliver any real differentiation or competitive advantage.
+These firms rush to market with a “me-too” market positioning that fails to deliver any real differentiation or competitive advantage.
 Attempting to be just like your competitors without the benefit of a track record is not a formula for success.

 Minor adjustments to the messaging and positioning are quite common during rollout.
 These adjustments are a normal part of the evolution of a new brand and not a sign of failure.

-The other major challenge is not losing the focus of your brand.
-As you help clients with their critical problems, you will find that they tend to ask you to take on issues that lie at the periphery of your core offerings.
+The other major challenge is retaining your focus.
+As you help clients with their critical problems, they may ask you to take on issues that lie at the periphery of your core offerings.
 Do you accept the assignment?